-On September 12th 2005, having just arrived in Germany and with the intention of continuing his studies in Essen, he attended the ensemble audition in Wuppertal.
+On September 12th, 2005, having just arrived in Germany and to continue his studies in Essen, Pau attended the ensemble audition in Wuppertal.

-On October 17th, Pina organized a second selection phase.
-Then on the 22nd of October, Pina made her decision: she wanted him to work for the company from the next season.
+On October 17th, Pina organised a second selection phase.
+Then on the 22nd of October, Pina made her decision: she wanted him to work for the company from the following season.

 A start leads to something unknown and full of potential.
-After 15 years of experience and immersion in Pina Bausch’s work, there remains only a nuanced and subtle mixture that intensifies and allows him to build a new path, independent, in which she will accompany him as a relevant master.
+After 15 years of experience and immersion in Pina Bausch’s work, there remains only a nuanced and subtle mixture that intensifies and allows to build a new path independently, in which she will accompany him as a relevant master.

-Old ties are strengthened, other relationships emerge, disappear.
+Old ties are strengthened, and other relationships emerge, and disappear.
 Everything transforms.
 The new awaits.

 -Siri Hustvedt, ‘A woman looking at men looking at women.
 Essays on Art, Sex and the Mind’